Shades Cahaba and Homewood City Schools

 Shortly after the school’s conversion, the county and city both provided a total of $67,000 for a new auditorium and gymnasium.

-In the early 1950s, when Montgomery Highway was widened, a pedestrian tunnel was built out of concern for students’ safety.
+When Montgomery Highway was widened, a pedestrian tunnel was built out of concern for students’ safety.
 This tunnel became known as the underpass.
 Hill Food Stores received $20,000 for the portion of its parking lot required for the western entry.
 The underpass was used to film one of the scenes of the 1988 film, The Verne Miller Story.

 Homewood Junior High School was opened as a part of Jefferson County Schools.
 At the time, the school was an intermediate step between the local elementary schools and Shades Valley High School.
 The original building was built on “Kite Hill” located on Frisco Street, three blocks north of Dawson Memorial Baptist Church.
 The school’s sports teams were originally known as the Indians.